greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ai-design_1_1.md

 ---
 title: A Guide for Designing with AI
-description: "Here are some guidelines to help Product Designers navigate AI projects"
+description: Here are some guidelines to help Product Designers navigate AI projects
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ai-design_1_1/
+linkTitle: A Guide for Designing with AI
+type: docs
 ---

 ## Understanding AI Design Challenges